 Medically reviewed by Dr. Roger Li

 There’s no referral needed to make an appointment at Moffitt and receive specialized diagnostic care.
 We invite you to fill out our new patient registration form, or contact us by calling 1-888-663-3488.
-Our team understands that a timely diagnosis is key to successful bladder cancer treatment and will connect you with a Moffitt representative within 24 hours of your call.
+Our team understands that a timely diagnosis is key to successful bladder cancer treatment and will connect you with a Moffitt representative rapidly.